These Talent Mobility Conversations Failing to Happen?

 Having these conversations baked into ongoing conversations puts you on the same page with your employees.
 It also paints a more accurate picture of your company’s talent pipeline.
 Employees also have a responsibility, as part of their own career development, to make leadership aware that they are willing to be mobile.

-It’s Not Just Companies that Benefit from Mobility
+It’s Not Just Companies that Benefit from Talent Mobility

 Accepting a transfer or assignment makes a career statement.
 It’s a signal to organizational leadership that the employee is committed to the business, wherever it may take them.
-In addition, it’s an accelerator for future opportunities.
+In addition, it’s an accelerator for future opportunities and talent mobility conversations.

 Being willing to relocate also opens more doors for employees.
 They are generally promoted faster than their counterparts due to learning more along the way.
 Relocations also provide greater exposure to diverse teams, experiences and senior leaders.